logicxd/aungmoe/public/pages/2019-02-19-xcode-debugging-techniques-you-should-know.md

 Examples: `thread jump --by 2`, `thread jump --line 102`

-I use this when I don't want
+I use this when I want to skip something from executing.
+This doesn't always work flawlessly though as LLDB doesn't like skipping lines too much.
+Also, Xcode IDE will not know that you skipped line until you step over to the next line.

 ## Import UIKit